Why Leading High-Tech Companies Have Shifted Left

 Front-Room Core Team Members

 Team structure has emerged as a leading differentiator of success.
 Accel found that innovation engines are unleashed by including front-room members on product development core teams.
 Front-room roles are customer-facing and typically have their fingers on the pulse of the market.
 Teams that include front-room members, like design leads and marketing experts, are enabling advances in artificial intelligence, quantum computing, and the internet of things.
 The critical ingredient is a clear understanding of customer requirements.
 Empirical evidence reveals development teams that include front-room members have a higher probability of bringing game-changing products to market ahead of their competition.
 As we begin to see new segments, like digital surgery, blur the lines between medical devices, robotics, and biopharmaceuticals, to improve healthcare, it is clear that the way organizations form their teams affects their ability to innovate.
-New technologies that underpin the fourth industrial revolution further accelerate the need for adequately structured teams, causing executives to reconsider their product development approaches.
+New technologies that underpin the fourth industrial revolution further accelerate the need for adequately structured teams, causing executives to reconsider their product development approaches. (more on the fourth industrial revolution)

 “The fourth industrial revolution is underway and is blurring the lines between the physical, digital, and biological spheres.”